eva-barczykowska/rb_109/practice_tests/01_answers.md

 ## 17

 First we initialize local variable `arr` and assign it the array object `[1, 2, 3, 4]`.
 Then we initialize local variable `counter` and assign it the integer object `0`.
 Next, we initialize local variable `sum` and assign it the integer object `0`.
-Though both `counter` and `sum` reference `0`, these are two separate objects in memory, and can be modified individually of each other.
+Though both `counter` and `sum` reference `0`, these are two separate objects in memory, and can be modified individually.

 Next, we invoke the `loop` method and pass it a block as an argument.
 This creates an inner scope.
 The local variables initialized in outer scope will be available within the inner scope created by the block.